plan-systems/design-docs/README.md

 Distributed technologies offer astonishing potential, but they lack a consistent and accessible graphical user experience.
 Distributed ledgers and other “serverless” technologies are ripe to be integrated into a _unified_ visual interface that prioritizes human usability and convenience.
 Such a system must be resistant to mass-messaging/spam, outside interference, and malicious actors.
 As an information visualizer, PLAN allows teams to communicate and conduct logistics planning efficiently, reliability, and privately.
 PLAN offers assurance that the information we store and depend on will be available not only during times of prosperity, but also during natural disaster, political crisis, or economic drought.

-We wish to acknowledge the principles surrounding [multistream](https://github.com/multiformats/multistream) by [Protocol Labs](https://protocol.ai), which subtly but decisively improves how protocols, paths, and formats can be expressed to invite interoperability; http:// becomes /http/.
+We wish to acknowledge the principles surrounding [multistream](https://github.com/multiformats/multistream) by [Protocol Labs](https://protocol.ai), which subtly but decisively improve how protocols, paths, and formats can be expressed to invite interoperability; http:// becomes /http/.

 ## PLAN Systems

-[PLAN Systems](http://plan-systems.org) is a non-profit public charity, developing and providing publicly available systems that foster robust digital self-reliance for low resource communities, while also reducing the burden on local, state, and federal agencies to maintain, produce, or provide these utilities.
+[PLAN Systems](http://plan-systems.org) is a non-profit public charity, developing and providing publicly available systems that foster robust digital self-reliance for low resource communities, while also reducing the burden on local, state, and federal agencies.

 May PLAN empower organizations and individuals, and may it be an instrument of productivity and self-organization.